 Perspectives on Media and Society

-Media Studies in the 21st Century (GE course on media literacy)
+Media communication in the AI Era (GE course on media literacy)

 Critical Studies of Mass Media